 The runner included two types of white and blue molded colors.

 Is it a Sweet mascot character besides the aircraft?
-There were figures of black cat Lucky.
+There were figures of the black cat Lucky.

-The number of parts is small, each size is tiny, so I need to handle it carefully so as not to break it.
-Masking canopy is persistent work.
+The number of parts is small; each size is tiny, so I need to handle it carefully so as not to break it.
+Masking the canopy is ongoing work.

 The basic painting is in progress.
 I can no longer change the plan at this stage.